Skip to main content

 During the release process, you are going to initially create "candidate" tags, that after verification and approval will get promoted to the "real" final tag.

-In this process, the maven version of the project will always be the final one.
+In this process, the project version will always be the final one.

 # Bump to the release version